alphagov/notifications-api/README.md

 ##  To run the application

+First, run `scripts/bootstrap.sh` to install dependencies and create the databases.

 You need to run the api application and a local celery instance.

 There are two run scripts for running all the necessary parts.